 - Online video surveys are much more easily analyzed than their in-person counterparts because the videos are transcribed into text automatically and attached to each specific question.
 This makes it easier for the researcher to review transcripts and cross compare responses.

-- Because responders can access video platforms online, in-person researchers have a much broader audience of willing participants than they would have had access to in the past.
+- Because respondents can access video platforms online, in-person researchers have a much broader audience of willing participants than they would have had access to in the past.

 - Results from video responses can be captured in hours and minutes, instead of weeks or even months.